 The SEC’s first declared ICOs securities last July via the defunct ‘DAO’ project.
 DAO had been a hotly debated (and eventually hacked) ICO.

-Later that year the SEC stopped the Munchee ICO; the company returned all funds for clemency.
-Both projects had relied on a “utility token” defense.
-Essentially the tokens bought network protocol access and thus escaped the SEC’s amibt.
+Later that year the SEC stopped the Munchee ICO; the company returned all funds.
+Both projects relied on a “utility token” defense.
+Essentially the tokens bought protocol access and thus escaped the SEC.
 In the Munchee order, the SEC addressed this argument: “even if MUN tokens had a practical use at the time of the offering, it would not preclude the token from being a security.”

 Despite the warnings, some ICOs continue to use the utility defense.

 Singular DTV is an entertainment platform that raised $7.5 million in 17 minutes in 2016.
-When the SEC’s DAO report emerged, the company took a devil-may-care stance, welcoming the ruling but insisting it didn’t affect them.
+When the SEC’s DAO report emerged, it took a devil-may-care stance, welcoming the ruling but insisting it didn’t affect them.